 ”Two are better than one… for if they fall, one will lift the other.” ~ Ecclesiastes 4:9-10

 It is with a nod to Judy Garland’s undaunted and spirited Dorothy in “The Wizard of Oz” that I chose the title for today’s Reflection as the Church pauses to commemorate two very unique and profound men of the early church, Saints Cosmas and Damian.
 These twin brothers, both physicians, were martyred in the year 287 during the Diocletian persecution.
-They are recognized as the Patron Saints of both pharmacists and physicians.
+They are recognized as the Patron Saints of surgeons, pharmacists, physicians and barbers.

-Motivated by their Christian faith, Cosmas and Damian sought to emulate the love of Christ as servants of the Divine Physician.
+Motivated by their Christian faith, Cosmas and Damian sought to emulate the love of Christ, the Divine Physician.
 They gained notoriety for their refusal to accept payment for their services, in turn earning the title of “the moneyless ones.”
 In the Eastern Church, they are honored as “unmercenary physicians.”

 In his wide-ranging and thought provoking Essay appropriately titled “Unmercenary Physicians,” Doctor James Breen reflects upon the medicinal pursuits of these two men through the prism in which he himself is forced to endure as a physician in the year 2020.
 “Much like the compulsory sacrificial offerings to the Roman gods during Diocletian’s times,” Doctor Breen states “today’s medical climate often affronts to the consciences of Christian clinicians.“